 The Thrombospondin1 protein is a known inhibitor of angiogenesis (blood vessel growth).
 Recent reports indicate that in the context of a CCM1 mutant mouse, the TSP1 protein volume is reduced; thus, allowing for unregulated blood vessel growth.
 In these mouse models, treatment with TSP1 blocks the development of CCM lesions.
 Because of its involvement in angiogenesis, TSP1 has been a target for cancer research.
 A fragment of the large TSP1 protein, called 3TSR, has been developed for cancer therapy.
 The 3TSR molecule was used in the CCM1 mouse studies to prevent lesion development.
 [Reference: www.ncbi.nlm.nih.gov/pubmed/28970240]

 In a high-throughput screen of FDA-approved drugs and a CCM cellular model, Yale researchers identified a combined treatment with fluvastatin and zoledronate as a potential CCM treatment.
 In models of CCM3 deficient mine, the combined therapy is able to significantly prevent the development of CCM lesions and extend the lifespan of the CCM3 animals.
-Related to other statin medications, Fluvastatin is used to treat high cholesterol and sold under the common brand name of Lescol.
-Zoledronate is sold under the brand name, Reclast, and is currently used to treat progeria, multiple myeloma, breast and prostate cancer, hypercalcemia and osteoporosis.
+Related to other statin medications, fluvastatin is used to treat high cholesterol and is sold under the common brand name Lescol.
+Zoledronate is sold under the brand name, Reclast, and is currently used to treat progeria, multiple myeloma, breast and prostate cancer, hypercalcemia, and osteoporosis.
 [Reference: https://www.ncbi.nlm.nih.gov/pubmed/28500274]

 The development of CCM lesions involves cells changing behavior (endothelial-to-mesenchymal transition EndMT), which is controlled by signaling involving TGF-B/BMP and its downstream effectors, B-catenin.
 Sulindac is a non-steroidal anti-inflammatory drug (NSAID) that has been used to treat cancer (outside of the USA).
 This drug has many cellular actions, one of which is to block the function of B-Catenin.
 Treatment of mice with this drug leads to decreased number and size of CCM lesions.
 References: www.ncbi.nlm.nih.gov/pubmed/26109568, www.ncbi.nlm.nih.gov/pubmed/23748444, www.ncbi.nlm.nih.gov/pubmed/26839352]